Ken Liu

-Ken Liu (born 1976) is an American author of science fiction and fantasy.
-His epic fantasy series The Dandelion Dynasty, which he describes as silkpunk, is published by Simon & Schuster.
-Liu has won Hugo and Nebula Awards for his short fiction, which has appeared in F&SF, Asimov's, Analog, Lightspeed, Clarkesworld, and multiple "Year's Best" anthologies.
+Kenneth Yukun Liu (born 1976) is an American author of science fiction and fantasy.
+Liu has won multiple Hugo and Nebula Awards for his fiction, which has appeared in F&SF, Asimov's Science Fiction, Analog, Lightspeed, Clarkesworld, Reactor, Uncanny Magazine and multiple "Year's Best" anthologies.

+Liu's debut epic fantasy novel series, The Dandelion Dynasty, is described as silkpunk, a term coined by him to encapsulate the way it blends the material culture and philosophical roots of East Asian antiquity in an alternative vision of modernity.

+Liu has also written a new scifi thriller series, Julia Z, which features a hacker with a specialty in AI and robotics.

+In addition to his original fiction, Liu has also translated some notable Chinese science fiction works into English, winning Hugo Awards for these translations as well.

 Childhood and career

 Liu was born in 1976 in Lanzhou, China.
-He spent his childhood with his grandparents.
+He spent his childhood with his grandparents and credits his grandmother as giving him a lifelong love of storytelling.
 His mother, who received her Ph.D. in chemistry in the United States, is a pharmaceutical chemist, while his father is a computer engineer.
-The family immigrated to the United States when Liu was 11 years old.
+Liu immigrated to the United States when he was 11 years old.
 They lived in California and Stonington, Connecticut before settling in Waterford, Connecticut.
 Liu graduated from Waterford High School in 1994, where he ran cross-country and track.
 At Harvard College, he studied English Literature and Computer Science, receiving his A. B. in 1998.

 After graduation, Liu worked as a software engineer for Microsoft, and then joined a start-up in Cambridge, Massachusetts.
 He later received his J.D. from Harvard Law School in 2004 and after working as a corporate lawyer, eventually became a high-tech litigation consultant.
+He became a full-time writer in 2017.

 Liu began publishing fiction in 2002.
-His first published work was "Carthaginian Rose", a short story on mind uploading, which was published alongside nine other authors in The Phobos Science Fiction Anthology Volume 1.
+His first published work was "Carthaginian Rose", a short story on mind uploading, part of The Phobos Science Fiction Anthology Volume 1.
+This story would later become part of the AMC series PANTHEON.

 Liu has said he wanted to become a writer so he could make stories that “turn values upside down and inside out to gain new perspectives”.

+In addition to magazines and online publications, Liu's short story fiction has been published in two collections, The Paper Menagerie and Other Stories (2016), which blends science fiction and fantasy to ask questions about historiography, cultural reinvention, storytelling, and transhumanism, and The Hidden Girl and Other Stories (2020) which explores ideas such as tradition and progress, the fallibility of memory, and the essence of what it means to be human.

-After a long career writing and publishing short fiction, Liu turned to epic fantasy novels, starting with The Grace of Kings (2015).
-He has also written for the Star Wars universe, with The Legends of Luke Skywalker (2017).
+After a long career writing and publishing short fiction, Liu turned to a silkpunk epic fantasy series about an alternative vision of how a multi-cultural society can transition into modernity based on both East Asian and Western values, consisting of The Grace of Kings (2015), The Wall of Storms (2016), The Veiled Throne (2021), and Speaking Bones (2022).